 The single most effective way to make your blueprint sets easier to use is to group them with meta blueprints.
 For the Dreamfort set of blueprints, each logical "step" generally takes more than one blueprint.
-For example, setting up pastures with a #zone blueprint, placing starting stockpiles with a #place blueprint, building starting workshops with a #build blueprint, and configuring the stockpiles with a #query blueprint can all be done at once.
-Bundling blueprints like this reduced the number of steps in Dreamfort from 47 to 24, and it also made it much clearer to see which blueprints can be applied at once without unpausing the game.
+For example, with #meta blueprints, setting up pastures with a #zone blueprint, placing starting stockpiles with a #place blueprint, building starting workshops with a #build blueprint, and configuring the stockpiles with a #query blueprint can all be done with a single command.
+Bundling blueprints with #meta blueprints reduced the number of steps in Dreamfort from 61 to 23, and it also made it much clearer to see which blueprints can be applied at once without unpausing the game.
 Check out dreamfort_surface's "meta" sheet to see how much meta blueprints can simplify your life.